 Best Picnic Spots in NYC

-If you’re craving a good old-fashioned picnic, Central Park is an obvious choice as they have some of the best picnic spots in NYC.
+If you’re craving a good old-fashioned picnic, Central Park is an obvious choice as they have some of the best picnic spots in NYC not to mention being the most famous park in NYC.

 In the heart of Manhattan, you can expect unrivaled views of the landscape architecture with its mix of lush grasslands, soft hills, and rocky cliffs.
 This 843-acre park is packed with enough picnic-worthy seats to suit everyone’s liking.